F0lak/dm_open_ref/ref/proc/image.md

 +   dir: The direction to orient the image.

-Images are \"virtual\" objects, which have a purely visual effect.
+Images are "virtual" objects, which have a purely visual effect.
 Once created, they can be made to appear to selected players.
 The image() instruction is simply a short-hand for new/image().